IBM/hspo-ontology/kg-embedding/transformation/mimic/README.md

 - pytorch (tested with version 1.12.1)
 - transformers (tested with version 4.21.2)
 - tokenizers (tested with version 0.12.1)
 - numpy (tested with version 1.23.2)
+- pytorch_geometric (tested with version 2.1.0)

 ### Execution - Description